jwulf/java-codegen-mr/README.md

-# REST API Java Client Generation
+# REST API Java & TypeScript Client Generation

-This project demonstrates generating a Java client from the `rest-api.yaml` OpenAPI specification using the `openapi-generator-maven-plugin`.
+This project enables side-by-side Java and TypeScript client generation from the `rest-api.yaml` OpenAPI specification.

+This enables experiments and inspecting schema change implications for code generation in a focused, minimal environment.

 ## Prerequisites
 - Java 17+